 Adam Rowland is the founder and Chief Intelligence Officer of Better Intelligence, a consulting company that he established in early 2018.
-In this role, Adam acts as a strategic consultant and knowledge broker to help organisations identify and take maximum advantage of strategic opportunities, including organisational strategy, project scoping and delivery, and leveraging data for better decision making (including for policy).
+In this role, Adam acts as a strategic consultant and knowledge broker to help organisations achieve better outcomes through evidence-informed decision-making.

 Adam is as passionate about maximising the impact of public expenditure as he is about good food, wine, beer and whisky!

 It’s hard not to be excited to hear from Professor Mark Wooden about what Australia’s pre-eminent longitudinal survey tells us about Australian society.
 Professor Wooden has managed the Household, Income and Labour Dynamics in Australia (HILDA) survey since it began in 2001.
 It has significantly influenced Australian Government policies since then, and its findings have far-reaching implications for all market and social researchers.